semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 ### cache store

 A `cache store` command that has zero arguments will look up default paths used to store dependencies and cache them.
+TESTING

 Example YAML: